-The best part about The Seven-Ups is Scheider/Lo Bianco's cop/mobster friendship that's clouded in deception.
-It not only gives the final scene a justified irony for one of their fates, but an understanding of both character's reasoning for their agendas.
+The best part about The Seven-Ups’ non-action elements is Scheider/Lo Bianco's relationship that's clouded in deception.
+It not only means a justified irony for one of their fates, but an understanding of both character's reasoning for their agendas.
 While the writing is commendable, it flags in energy and pace, even more so than The French Connection.
 Nothing is exactly misplaced, but it isn't always exciting.

 This was a fairly blatant rip-off of 'Bullitt' and 'The French Connection'.
 The producer of those films was Philip D'Antoni, who decides he can make his own gritty police drama.
 He didn't even bother to look for new stars.
 He just took Roy and Tony Lo Bianco from 'French' and he had his good guy and bad guy.